 As per the National Recovery Plan, habitat where remaining viable populations occur is considered to be critical to the survival of Cycas megacarpa (Queensland Herbarium 2007).
 The population within the Study Area is considered viable (>3,500 individuals), making all known habitat within the Study Area critical to the survival of the species.
+Known habitat has been defined as all land within 80 m of a confirmed record, or areas mapped as Known (suspected) habitat within the Study Area, refer to Table 1.3 for further details.

-Potential impacts on this species as a result of the Project include habitat loss, fragmentation and degradation, soil erosion, dust generation, introduction and exacerbation of introduced flora species and increased intensity and frequency of fires.
-Vegetation clearing required for the construction of the Project will result in a maximum direct impact to 145.1 ha of known (confirmed) habitat and 79.3 ha of known (suspected) habitat (Table 1.5).
+Potential impacts on this species as a result of the Project include habitat loss, fragmentation and degradation, soil erosion, dust generation, introduction and exacerbation of introduced flora species, increased intensity and frequency of fires and the disruption to breeding within the species life cycle.
+Vegetation clearing required for the construction of the Project will result in a maximum direct impact to 399.9 ha of known (confirmed) habitat and 241.6 ha of known (suspected) habitat (Table 1.3).

 The avoidance of Cycas megacarpa has been demonstrated through both selection of the Study Area and the design of the Disturbance Footprint.
 Revisions to both have occurred throughout the life of the Project as a result of community and landholder consultation, wind resource data, grid connectivity options and an understanding of on-ground constraints.
-The Disturbance Footprint size and configuration in particular has undergone numerous revisions to account for impacts to Cycas megacarpa.
-Known high-density areas of Cycas megacarpa were prioritised for avoidance; the current Disturbance Footprint avoids the majority (>99%) of these areas.
+The Development Corridor size and configuration in particular has undergone at least three significant revisions (all of which have resulted in a reduced number of turbines) to account for impacts to Cycas megacarpa.
+Known high-density areas of Cycas megacarpa were prioritised for avoidance during the initial design phases.

 As part of ongoing avoidance measures micro-siting around Project infrastructure would further prioritise the following, where possible: